astronomer/docs/learn/testing-airflow.md

 DAG validation tests are designed to ensure that your DAG objects fulfill a list of criteria.
 We recommend at a minimum including a DAG validation test to check for [import errors](#prevent-import-errors).
 Additional tests can check things like custom logic, ensuring that `catchup` is set to False for every DAG in your Airflow instance, or making sure only `tags` from a defined list are used in the DAGs.

-Reasons for using DAG validation testing include:
+DAG validation tests ensure that your DAGs fulfill a list of criteria.
+Using validation tests can help you:

-- Developing DAGs without access to a local Airflow environment.
+- Develop DAGs without access to a local Airflow environment.
-- Ensuring that custom DAG requirements are systematically checked and fulfilled.
+- Ensure that custom DAG requirements are systematically checked and fulfilled.
-- Including automatic DAG validation testing in a CI/CD pipeline.
+- Test DAGs automatically in a CI/CD pipeline.
-- Enabling power users to test DAGs from the CLI.
+- Enable power users to test DAGs from the CLI.

 DAG validation tests apply to all DAGs in your Airflow environment, so you only need to create one test suite.